0xBANANA/RandomJK/README.md

 If you add a set, make sure you use a unique index in the range of 0-99.

+# Probabilities

+They can be set for each force level in the `randomizerOptions.json` file.
+These are applied when randomizing the force levels, not when randomizing the actual force powers that are available.
+This means, that setting something to `100.00` does *not* make the force power appear every time.
+Instead, it ensures the respective for level *in case* the force power is available.

 # Additional Notes
 * Considering map loading: If you load from a previous save game, **NO** randomization will be performed as the savegame will be treated as is.
 Quicksaves will be treated the same.
 * Please note that for yavin1b, the force powers currently won't get randomized.
 Starting from yavin2, randomizations kicks in.